ibm-cloud-docs/cli/vpc-cri-login.md

 ## Using the CLI to log in
 {: #vpc-cli-login}

 To use the {{site.data.keyword.cloud_notm}} CLI Virtual Server Instance for VPC compute resource identity login feature, you must enable the Instance Metadata service for VPC service on the VSI and link the instance to a trusted profile.
 For more information about enabling the Instance Metadata service, see [About Instance Metadata for VPC](/docs/vpc?topic=vpc-imd-about&interface=ui).
-Once enabled and the VSI has been linked to a trusted profile, the CLI can use the [Instance Identity token service](/docs/vpc?topic=vpc-imd-about&interface=ui#imd-vpc-access-token) to acquire a JSON web token and exchange it for an IAM token.
+After it's enabled and the VSI is linked to a trusted profile, the CLI can use the [Instance Identity token service](/docs/vpc?topic=vpc-imd-about&interface=ui#imd-vpc-access-token) to acquire a JSON web token and exchange it for an IAM token.

 Certain {{site.data.keyword.cloud_notm}} Kubernetes Service CLI commands are currently not supported when logged in as a VPC compute resource including [ibmcloud ks cluster config](/docs/containers?topic=containers-kubernetes-service-cli#cs_cluster_config).
 {: note}